Uptown Real Estate

 Uptown Housing Market

 Whew!
-The condo inventory situation in Uptown has finally improved.
+The home inventory situation in Uptown has finally

 homebuyer tax credit was in force.
 But as soon as that ended all hell

 broke loose, with contract activity falling off a cliff.
-Starting in
+However,

 improvement, with more contracts being written and/or fewer condos on